 If you work with a school or organization who works with youth/families who need assistance with applications, or need a printable application, please contact Nora Allen-Wiles at firstname.lastname@example.org.

 Who can attend GRCB Summer Sessions?
-GRCB is for girls, trans and gender non-conforming youth ages 8-17.
+GRCB is for girls and youth with marginalized gender identities ages 8-17.
 There is no musical experience necessary and we will provide all instruments for those who attend.
 While our programming is guided by the experiences of girls and women, we are committed to creating an inclusive environment that supports and welcomes a wide range of marginalized gender identities and expressions.
-We welcome girls, women, trans, and gender nonconforming youth and adults.
+We welcome girls, transgender, and gender non-conforming youth to attend our Summer Sessions.